-This page attempts to explain how the Redox OS community is organised and help you navigate it.
+This page attempts to explain how the Redox OS community is organised and helps you navigate it.
 The headings are clickable to help you get to where you need to go.

 We follow the Rust Code Of Conduct for rules in all community/chat channels.

-Matrix is the official way to talk with Redox OS team/community (these rooms are English-only, we don’t accept other languages because we don’t understand them).
+Matrix is the official way to talk with Redox OS team and community (these rooms are English-only, we don’t accept other languages because we don’t understand them).

 Matrix has several different clients.
 Element is a commonly used choice, it works on web browsers, Linux, MacOSX, Windows, Android and iOS.

 If you have problems with Element, try nheko.

 - Join this room and don’t forget to request an invite to the Redox Matrix space.

 - #redox-join:matrix.org (Use this Matrix room address if you don’t want to use the external Matrix link)

 (We recommend that you leave the “Join Requests” room after your entry on Redox space)